Visas for Nigeria

 All foreigners, whether going to Nigeria for holiday, on business or relocating there, need to have a visa for Nigeria prior to arrival.
 Only citizens of member-states of the Economic Community of West African States (ECOWAS) are exempt from this requirement.

-It is not possible to obtain an entry permit at a Nigerian airport, so anyone promised visa-free entrance to this West African country should be wary.
+It is not possible to obtain an entry permit at a Nigerian airport, so anyone promised visa-free entrance to Nigeria should be wary.
 Such false claims should raise a red flag, and it’s safe to suspect that the party doing the promising is up to no good.

 The Nigeria Immigration Service has recently streamlined its system, so visas can only be applied for online through an ePortal.